How To Make A Mixed Number Into A Decimal

 Handling Complex Fractions

 Sometimes, the fraction part of a mixed number may require simplification before converting it to a decimal.
-If the fraction is not in its simplest form, reduce it first by dividing both the numerator and denominator by their greatest common divisor (GCD).
-For example, consider the mixed number 6 ⁴⁄₁₆.
+In real terms, if the fraction is not in its simplest form, reduce it first by dividing both the numerator and denominator by their greatest common divisor (GCD).
+To give you an idea, consider the mixed number 6 ⁴⁄₁₆.

 Using Long Division